Hiroshinoharu/Aboutme/README.md

 # Current Tech stack

 C and Python
-IDE: VSC and Pycharm
+IDE: VSC and Pycharm,
-Working with Command Line Interfaces
+Working with Command Line Interfaces,
-Assembly
+Assembly,
 Working with ARM cortex M0 microprocesors

 # Also